annaesvensson/yellow-copenhagen/README.md

 ===========
 Example theme for designers.

 **TODO:** *Use this extension to make a new theme.
-It provides a `basic.css` with style sheet, an `extension.ini` with information and a `README.md` with documentation.
+It provides a `basic.css` with style sheet, a `basic-icon.png` with favicon, an `extension.ini` with information and a `README.md` with documentation.
 Start your documentation with the name of your extension, followed by one line of description.
 Put more text into the sections below.
 Add a screenshot whenever possible.*

 <p align="center"><img src="basic-screenshot.png?raw=true" alt="Screenshot"></p>